EdAlegrid/m2m-websocket-application-demo/README.md

 The demo consists of a simple front-end setup using a browser websocket client and a back-end server using node, ws module and express.

 The back-end server can be hosted from any platform - Linux, Windows or Mac.
-The server acting as *m2m* client will then access and communicate with the remote devices - *device1* and *device2*.
+The server acting as *m2m* client will then access and communicate with the remote devices - *device1* and *device2* which are running on their own independent processes.

 The remote devices ideally should be a Raspberry Pi device.
 However, if their are not available, you can just use any computers - Linux or Windows instead.